alex-james-vukovity/not-scuffed-component-library/README.md

 ### `npm run release`

-Publishes a new semantic version
+Publishes a new semantic version to npmjs.com and pushes tags to github